Jon M. Huntsman Hall, Suite 600

 Research Interests: Climate law and policy, environmental law and policy, private environmental governance

-Links: CV, Wharton Risk Center Business, Climate, and Environment Lab, Penn Program on Regulation
+Links: CV, Wharton Climate Center, Penn Program on Regulation

 Professor Light’s research examines issues at the intersection of environmental law, corporate sustainability, and business innovation.
-Her articles have addressed the regulatory implications of the rise of transportation platforms like Uber and Lyft; how business innovation, such as Microsoft’s adoption of a private carbon fee, can be a form of private environmental governance; and the U.S. military’s role in stimulating private technological innovation to reduce fossil fuel use.
-Her articles have appeared in the Stanford Law Review, the Duke Law Journal, the UCLA Law Review, and the Vanderbilt Law Review, among others.
+Her articles have addressed the ways in which laws that structure corporations and the marketplace should be considered forms of environmental law; how private actions by business firms, such as the adoption of a private carbon fee, or lending and underwriting decisions by banks and insurance companies, can be forms of private environmental governance; and how to address concerns about greenwashing consistent with the First Amendment.
+Her articles have appeared in the Stanford Law Review, the Columbia Law Review, the Duke Law Journal, the UCLA Law Review, and the University of Pennsylvania Law Review, among others.

 Education